codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ## 🧩 What It Can Do

 ### 📚 Explain & Document Code
 Highlight code ➡️ Copilot tells you what it does in plain English.
-Great for team collabs or showing non-tech folks what’s up.
+Great for team collabs or showing non-tech folks what's up.

 ### ❓ Answer Coding Questions
 Stuck?
 Ask Copilot.
 It replies with code or easy-to-read answers.